magnusviri/courseinfo/README.md

 ## Development

-To do development and build for production, you must install node first.
+To develop or build for production, you must install node first.
 If you have node, then proceed to install the app.

 ### Install node